rishabdev2997/Aura/Readme.md

 ReactNative app (Aura)

-setup is done
+ 1.setup is done
-File and Folder structure is done
+ 2.File and Folder structure is done
-Bottom Tabs are done
+ 3.Bottom Tabs are done